nluna96/School_District_Analysis/README.md

 #### Reading (without 9th graders from Thomas High School)
 ![Reading Score Challenge](./Resources/reading_performance_grade_challenge.png)

 Furthermore, there was no change to the Scores by school spending, Scores by school size, and Scores by school type.
 There was not change because the below tables leverage the data from school summary and that data had minor changes.
 The biggest difference before and after removing the 9th graders from Thomas High School is minus 0.3.
-Which in a large dataset such this one, 0.3 is not going to be easily visible in high-level analysis.
+Which in a large dataset such this one, 0.3 is not going to be easily visible in a high-level analysis.

 ### Scores by school spending
 ![Score By Spending](./Resources/score_by_spending.png)